stridecolossus/JOVE/doc/blog/part 3 - cube demo/vertex.buffers.md

 queue.waitIdle();
 copyBuffer.free();
 ```

-We also add a convenience factory method to create a staging vertex buffer.

 The code for the copy operation is a bit messy and long-winded - we will come back and simplify this later.